plone/plone.scale/README.txt

 - testable without requiring zope.testing.
 Running `setup.py test` should
   be sufficient.

+- URLs for scaled images should have an extension which reflects their MIME type.
+This is facilitates cache (and other front-end services) configuration.

 The API for using plone.scale is envisioned to look like this::